AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/index.rst

 * The `Noteable <https://noteable.edina.ac.uk/>`__ is a commercial service using nbgrader and has some good documentation: https://noteable.edina.ac.uk/documentation/

-Contact: CS-IT via the guru alias guru @ cs dot aalto.fi (students, contact your course instructors first).

-For source code and reporting issues, see the main jupyterhub page.
+* For source code and reporting issues, see the main jupyterhub page.